gaia-platform/gaia-docs/articles/reference/ddl-create-database.md

 The create keyword is optional.

-The `if not exists` operator is optional.
+The `if not exists` keyword is optional.
 If a database with the same name already exists, the command is ignored.
 However, there is no verification that the existing database has a structure identical to the one specified by the create database statement.

 Use the interactive feature of gaiac to list the instantiated databases: